rednafi/q/README.md

 # q

-A fast CLI for chatting with your favorite language models.
+LLM in your shell.

 ## Features

-- **Multi-provider support**: OpenAI, Anthropic Claude, and Google Gemini
+- **Multi-model support**: I got tired after trying to make Gemini streaming API work.
+So it's only OpenAI for now.
+But extending for other vendors is easy (maybe).
 - **Streaming responses**: Watch responses appear in real-time
 - **Interactive chat mode**: Have conversations with your language models
 - **One-shot prompts**: Quick questions without starting a chat session
 - **Raw output mode**: Get clean, unformatted responses for scripting
 - **Stdin support**: Pipe input directly to the model
 - **Smart defaults**: Set your preferred model and forget about it
-- **Simple setup**: Just add your API keys and you're ready to go
+- **Simple setup**: Just add your API key and you're ready to go

 ## Quick start